It’s more than french toast, sweet potato pie, and being there.

-My family honestly hasn’t been the same since my grandparents death.
+My family honestly hasn’t been the same since my grandparents’ death.
 We’ve gathered.
 We’ve eaten.
-But there are no longer the two people – the two cornerstones – that held us all together.
-No longer the two people who set the tone.
-Who created all that unintentional or intentional trickle-down lovenomics.
+But there are no longer those two people, those two cornerstones, that hold us all together.
+There are no longer those two people who set the tone.
+Who created all the unintentional, or intentional, trickle-down lovenomics.

-But that wasn’t what I was feeling this morning necessarily when I thought about French toast.
-I wasn’t melancholy in my high carb day dreaming.
-I was actually happy and filled with love.
-Because a few years ago I discovered I could make my grandmothers French toast.
-I discovered I could continue on the magic of the French toast myself.
-Most importantly, by making that oh-so-tasty treat, I could share the love that it meant for me and the love I have for those close to me now.
+But that wasn’t what I was feeling this morning necessarily when I thought about french toast.
+I wasn’t melancholy in my high carb day dreaming, I was actually happy and filled with love.
+Because a few years ago I discovered I could make my grandmothers french toast myself.
+I discovered I could continue the magic of the french toast, and, most importantly, I could share the love that it meant for me with those close to me now.

 And honestly, in a round about way, that’s how I have come to deal with all the loss I have had in my life now.
-I try to take the best of what was given to me by those whom I’ve loved and lost, and pass that onto others.
-Using simple acts (symbols) to allow their love to live on through me.
-In order to be able to see their love in the smiles of other people’s faces when those acts are reproduced, and to remember what that love felt like and smile myself.
+I try to take the best of what was given to me, by those whom I’ve loved and lost, and pass that onto others.
+Using simple acts, symbols of their kindness, to allow me to share their love with others.
+To be able to see their love in the smiles on other people’s faces when those acts are reproduced, and to remember what that love used to feel like and smile myself.